-A student who spends part of an academic year at the College may be declared a Dean's List student by the Dean for Undergraduate Education if extraordinary circumstances prevent full-time attendance or if the student is on a Union-sponsored term in industry or special Union-sponsored internship, has taken at least six courses for a grade, and the academic index for the courses taken is at least 3.50 with no grades of D or F. Normally, such a student would be expected to take eight courses at Union to qualify for Dean's List.
+A student who spends part of an academic year at the College may be declared a Dean's List student by the Dean of Studies if extraordinary circumstances prevent full-time attendance or if the student is on a Union-sponsored term in industry or special Union-sponsored internship, has taken at least six courses for a grade, and the academic index for the courses taken is at least 3.50 with no grades of D or F. Normally, such a student would be expected to take eight courses at Union to qualify for Dean's List.
+Last term seniors who need only two courses to graduate may still be eligible for Dean's List provided both courses are graded, e.g. one of them cannot be taken pass/fail.